nalloyd2/Connectors-WEX-Parsing/README.md

 2. Clone this repo or download as zip and extract into your desired project directory.
 3. Run the script from terminal or IDE of your choosing.

+The output "wex_parsed.txt" will be created in the directory you run the script from.

 ## Output Example

 ```